Finding aid (Word)

 Series II, Correspondence, 1924-1953, consists largely of official correspondence sent and received by Admiral Gray during his Navy career.
 A smaller amount of personal correspondence is present as well.
 The Correspondence series is arranged chronologically.

 Series III, Orders, 1924-1953, contains Gray's orders, assignments to temporary duty, and the attached endorsement pages.
 Some of these relate to his service as Task Commander with the Pacific Fleet Amphibious Force and involve Admiral Daniel Barbey.
-A related collection is the Papers of Admiral Daniel Barbey, also held by the Operational Archives Branch.
+A related collection is the Papers of Admiral Daniel Barbey, also held by the Archives Branch.
 The Orders series is arranged chronologically.

 Series IV, Photograph, 1922, contains an autographed photo of President Warren G. Harding with an inscription congratulating the crew of USS New York on winning the 1922 Gunnery Trophy.